nexe/nexe/README.md

 ## Building Requirements

 - Linux / Mac / BSD / Windows
-- Windows: Python 2.6 or 2.7 (use --python if not in PATH), Visual Studio 2010+
+- Python 2.6 or 2.7 (use --python if not in PATH)
+- Windows: Visual Studio 2010+

 ## Caveats